-Social Security Cuts: These States Would Be Impacted the Least
+Social Security Cuts: States That Would Be Impacted The Least

 More From GOBankingRates

-The Great Wealth Transfer: How Baby Boomers Are Passing on Trillions to Heirs
+10 Smartest Ways to Make Your Money Work for You, According to Experts

-This article originally appeared on GOBankingRates.com: Social Security Cuts: These States Would Be Impacted the Least
+This article originally appeared on GOBankingRates.com: Social Security Cuts: States That Would Be Impacted The Least